JesseHilario/JesseHilario/README.md

 Hello there and welcome to my github 👋

 ***
-## My Mission
+## Mission
 My name is Jesse Hilario and I have recently completed the Google Data Analytics Cerfitication on Coursera.
-This certificate has prepared me for a career in data analysis by training me in the data analysis process (ask, prepare, process, analyze, share, act) by learning to use tools including SQL, Google Sheets, RStudio, and Tableau.
-I chose to use R for my capstone and am currently working on more projects to hone my SQL and Python.
+This certificate has prepared me for a career in data analysis by training me in the data analysis process (ask, prepare, process, analyze, share, act) by learning to use the tools listed below.
+I chose to use R for my capstone and am currently working on more projects to hone my knowledge of SQL and Python.

 I have a strong background in social science research with two years of experience working as a research assistant in undergraduate.
 I am looking to apply my skills and interest in statistics and data visualization in domains outside of academia and research.